About us

 Any expression of dissatisfaction about the service you have received from Miles & Partners will be taken seriously and we will endeavour to respond promptly to any complaint.

-If you feel that we have failed to provide an acceptable service we want you to let us know so that we can put things right if possible and hopefully answer any criticism you may have about the service you have received.
+If you feel that we have failed to provide an acceptable service we want you to let us know so that we can put things right if possible and hopefully answer any problem you may have about the service you have received.
 This also gives us an opportunity to monitor and improve our client care.
 Any complaint will be investigated with a view to answering your concerns and achieving a positive outcome.

 What to do if you are unhappy with the service you are receiving